A sad New Year for the Japanese people.

 22/12/2020

-For the first time in decades, religious events welcoming the New Year in Japan could not take place as usual, when the sacred ancient Meiji Shrine in the capital Tokyo, which attracts millions of visitors at the beginning of the year, had to close due to Covid-19.
+For the first time in decades, religious events welcoming the new year in Japan could not take place as usual, as the ancient and sacred Meiji Shrine in Tokyo, which attracts millions of visitors at the beginning of the year, had to close due to Covid-19.

-For Japanese people, visiting shrines and temples is an indispensable ritual to welcome the New Year.
-During the first three days of the New Year, millions of people across the country flock to shrines and temples to pray for peace.
-Every year, the number of people visiting Meiji Shrine alone from the time of the New Year to January 3 is about 3.1 million.
+For the Japanese people, visiting temples and shrines is an indispensable ritual during the New Year celebrations.
+During the first three days of the new year, millions of people across the country flock to temples and shrines to pray for peace and good fortune.
+Each year, the number of people visiting Meiji Shrine alone from the start of the new year until January 3rd reaches approximately 3.1 million.

 Empty

-The move comes as Japan is dealing with a third wave of Covid-19 infections, with the number of new infections hitting an all-time high in recent weeks.
-Meanwhile, many Japanese religious establishments are also asking people to make reservations in advance for the New Year.
+This move comes as Japan grapples with a third wave of Covid-19 infections, with the number of new cases in recent weeks consistently reaching record highs.
+Meanwhile, many religious institutions in Japan are also asking people to make reservations in advance for the New Year.

-The Tokyo Metropolitan Government has also asked people to stay home for the New Year and all railway and subway lines will be closed on New Year's Eve to limit crowds.
+The Tokyo metropolitan government also urged residents to stay home for the New Year, and all railway and subway lines were closed on New Year's Eve to limit crowds.

 Trang thông tin du lịch và phong cách sống Travellive+